|

 as well as negative aspects of the science to consider.
 I will

-never forget Dr. Jerry Gaston's, Dean of Sociology at Texas A&M
+never forget Dr. Jerry Gaston's, Dean of Sociology at Texas

-to certain Third World nations."
+damage to certain Third World nations."

 However, in mid-1992 I spent considerable time in Washington,